-When does the ARC Open Access policy commence?
+When did the ARC Open Access Policy commence?

-- The policy commences on 1 January 2013, but the first publications are not potentially due to be made available in an institutional repository until after 1 January 2014. - The policy will be incorporated into all new Funding Rules and Agreements released after 1 January 2013.
-It will not be applied retrospectively to pre-existing Funding Rules and Agreements.
+- The Policy commenced on 1 January 2013.
+The first publications were not potentially due to be made available in an institutional repository until after 1 January 2014. - The Policy has been incorporated into all Funding Rules and Agreements released after 1 January 2013. - The Policy does not apply retrospectively to pre-existing Funding Rules and Agreements.

-Who is responsible for ensuring compliance with the revised policy?
+Who is responsible for ensuring compliance with the Policy?

-• Compliance with the policy is a matter for the Administering Institution to discuss with the ARC-the ARC will not routinely check compliance with individual Chief Investigators (CIs).
-The Chief Investigator (CI) on any given grant will be responsible for providing the publication metadata (i.e. journal name, title, author list, volume, issue, page numbers and such) and, as and when it becomes available, the appropriate copy of the publication to the institutional repository (although this may be managed via the institutional research administration office).
+• Compliance with the Policy is a matter for the Administering Institution to discuss with the ARC-the ARC will not routinely check compliance with individual Chief Investigators (CIs).
+The Chief Investigator (CI) on any given Project will be responsible for providing the publication metadata (including ARC Project ID, funder name, journal name, title, author list, volume, issue, page numbers) and, as and when it becomes available, the appropriate copy of the publication to the institutional repository (although this may be managed via the institutional research administration office).
 This is independent of the CI's authorship role (first, last or middle) on a given paper.